 Similarly, knowing their physical, emotional, spiritual or sexual limits and boundaries they wish not to cross, will help a person make the best decisions, as well as help keep them safer.

-Good communication is possibly the most important element of a relationship and only happens when it is genuinely a two-way process – talking and listening for both.
-Good communication can be difficult but is worth persisting with to keep relationships healthy and positive.
+Effective communication is possibly the most important element of a relationship and only happens when it is genuinely a two-way process – talking and listening for both.
+Effective communication can be difficult but is worth persisting with to keep relationships respectful and positive.

 Adapted from: Respectful Relationships fact sheet, Sexual Assault Resource Centre

 It is difficult to generalise about gender, sexuality and the implications for safe behaviours and positive sexuality, however, successful school programs acknowledge and take account of this area.

 Understanding particular gender expectations on relationships, sexuality and safe sex, for example, includes challenging beliefs that males cannot control their sexual urges and consequently can’t be expected to take responsibility for contraception.
 It also includes addressing the strong and inequitable attitude that females should take primary responsibility in suggesting the use of condoms for instance.